FlorinMiron98/Jet-Set-Go/README.md

 8. **Babel** (included in Parcel.js by default) - Babel is a JavaScript compiler that allows developers to use the latest ECMAScript features by converting modern JavaScript (ES6) into a version compatible with older browsers and environments.
 Babel can only transpile ES6 syntax(e.g. arrow functions, classes, const).
 The same is not true for new features like new array methods (e.g. find) or promises, but here is where polyfilling comes into play.
 More about Babel on the [official website](https://babeljs.io/).
 9. **Core.js** (integrated with Babel) - Core.js is a powerful JavaScript library that provides polyfills for ECMAScript features, ensuring compatibility across different browsers and environments.
 More about Core.js on this [GitHub repository](https://github.com/zloirock/core-js).
 10. **Regenerator-runtime** - The Regenerator-runtime library provides a runtime for generators and async functions, enabling the use of modern asynchronous JavaScript syntax (like async/await) in environments that do not natively support it.
 More about the Regenerator-runtime [here](https://www.npmjs.com/package/regenerator-runtime).
+11. **Booking API** - The Booking API focuses on flight-related services.
+It provides real-time data on arrival and departure locations, flight dates and available flight offers.
+The API allows users to search for flights and view flight options.
 ### Deployment
 This project was created using [Visual Studio Code](https://code.visualstudio.com/), committed to [Git](https://git-scm.com/) and pushed to [GitHub](https://github.com/) using Git's built-in function `git push`.
 As this project was created using the development environment provided by [Parcel.js](https://parceljs.org/), I decided to deploy it on [Netlify](https://www.netlify.com/) as the deployment process was much easier.
 The next steps were followed: